 - Try using the same tone but playing a bit differently or playing the same with a tiny difference in the tone

-- Start from 100% panned that go closer to the center until the tracks doesn’t feel “weird anymore”
+- Start from 100% panned that go closer to the center until the tracks don’t feel “weird anymore”

 - Sometimes you can add some slight delay at a different tempo or some reverb to create the effect panning does, but I still would go with panning

-- If your fills are playing along the vocal, try panning theme bit to the side
+- If your fills are playing along with the vocal, try panning theme bit to the side

 Is Double Tracking Guitars Necessary?

 “don’t think of double-tracking as a way “it should” be done, because it’s not the only way – see it as a creative choice rather than a necessity to create a big guitar tone.
 Double tracking can easily help you make a guitar sound huge, but it can just as well turn into a mess if the performance is not solid, or if there are other issues (such as inconsistent tuning between takes)”